 I am the Artistic Director of Annex Theatre, a democratic collective of volunteer theatre artists dedicated to creating bold new work in an environment of improbability, resourcefulness, and risk.
 For more than 32 years, Annex has iteratively produced some of the most avant-garde and challenging work with critical and cultural aplomb, as well as sustained a seemingly impossible production model that newcomers want to get involved in year after year.
 Thanks to former Artistic Director SJ Chiro, the Annex Company have an active role in choosing which stories we tell on our stages.

 Every year, anyone who has produced a show with us and is invested in the operations of theatre gathers to participate in choosing our production season.
 We choose our plays just like we make all of our decisions: through consensus.
 The consensus model is empowering, challenging, uplifting, tedious, and sometimes the only way to make decisions.
 Making decisions as a group for the good of the group allows the individual the freedom to investigate what one truly wants to accomplish and to choose the best path toward those results.
 We incorporate others’ needs in the every decision-making process, knowing it is ultimately for the good of the theatre.
 This is out of necessity, otherwise we would not have survived for so long.
-I’ve learned how to expand my empathic skills listening to what people say they are struggling with or what they want and find solutions that are constructive and sustainable, not reactive.
+I’ve learned how to expand my empathic skills by listening to what people say they are struggling with or what they want, and finding solutions that are constructive and sustainable, not reactive.

 Annex Theatre commits to the artist, which is why I believe that it is incredibly valuable to showcase and empower underrepresented voices.
-On our stage, voices have a place to speak out, unencumbered by a subscriber base.
+On our stage, voices have a place to speak out, unencumbered by an entitled subscriber base.
 And those voices can turn around to effect change on our stage again by participating in the decision-making process and modifying the process for the benefit of those who come after them.

 I do not know if Annex Theatre will continue on for another 32 years.
 But I have had the opportunity to participate in and shape a tremendous legacy that enables others to create art that resonates with new audiences, month after month, in the heart of the city.
 I encourage you to take some time to see something on our stage because live theatre is one of our only chances to get that close to someone else’s story.Tags: live performance, user experience

-Categorized in: Inspiration
+Categorized in: Live Performance